getsentry/sentry-docs/src/_includes/common/filter-events.md

 ### Apply Workflows

 Event streams with inbound filter and proper event grouping can be made more efficient by practicing good development hygiene.
-When Sentry alerts you to an issue in your code, resolve it or discard.
+When Sentry alerts you to an issue in your code, resolve it, or discard.

 ### Rate Limit